 ALSO UGLY (for other reasons, if you’ve paid attention to the news)

 Your own server.
 Yeah, you totally control it.
 Unless you’re hacked.
-Seriously, don’t even consider unless you have an IT team that has lots of time for that stuff).
+Seriously, don’t even consider unless you have an IT team that has lots of time for that stuff.
+Lots of time.

 Plus: Included with hosting plan, so no extra cost